Laolex/fhevm-dca-bot/README.md

 ```
 Visit `http://localhost:5173` and connect your wallet to submit encrypted DCA intents.

-**Note:** Currently using mock encryption for UI testing.
+**✅ WORKING:** DCA intent submission now functional!
+Uses `submitTestIntent` function for testing with plain values.
 Real FHEVM encryption will be implemented once KMS configuration is resolved.
 See [FHEVM_SETUP.md](./FHEVM_SETUP.md) for details.

 ### 4. Execute Batch (CLI)
 ```bash